 On successful completion of this module you will be able to:

-- identify the key outcomes of interest for economic policymakers in Ireland and the primary tools used to achieve those outcomes;
+- identify the key outcomes of interest for economic policymakers in Ireland and the primary tools used to achieve those outcomes

 Recommended Reading List

-ECU22022 Economy of Ireland B
+ECU22022 The Economy of Ireland B

-The allocation of assessment marks will be as follows:
+It is envisaged that the allocation of assessment marks will be as follows: